rails/rails/guides/source/testing.md

 end
 ```

-Remember from our discussion earlier on fixtures, the `articles()` method will give us access to our Articles fixtures.
+If you remember from our discussion earlier on fixtures, the `articles()` method will give us access to our Articles fixtures.

 How about deleting an existing Article?